 Martinique is a French Department, but they do have their own flag.

 The island of Martinique was covered by a Trekker.
-However, there is no distinguishing feature.
+However, there is no distinguishing feature to the trekker.

 (North West)